Live from the Grill-O-Mat: "Society for Putting Things on Top of Other Things"

 In this sketch, Sir William (Graham Chapman), the President of the Royal Society for Putting Things on Top of Other Things, tells about how their Staffordshire branch has not succeeded on putting one thing on top of another before Cutler (John Cleese) who is delegate of Staffordshire, tells him that the whole branch thinks the whole thing is a bit silly.
 After some objections, Sir William agrees and dissolves the society before going out for a pipe.
-As he does so, he finds himself on film and goes to another door to see film, and out a window.
-He informs the society of the predicament and after they did a round of checking it out, they decide to tunnel their way out as well as vaulting over a vaulting horse while two Germans (Ian Davidson and Terry Gilliam) mock them about their predicament before Cutler called out that he had just found another exit.
+As he does so, he finds himself on film (rather than tape) and, upon checking another door and a window, discovers that the room is "surrounded by film".
+He informs the society of the predicament and after they do a round of checking it out, they decide to tunnel their way out as well as vaulting over a vaulting horse while two Germans (Ian Davidson and Terry Gilliam) mock them about their predicament before Cutler called out that he had just found another exit.
 The moment they got through, they are sent down a tunnel, into someone's digestive system.